gitcordier/FunctionalAnalysis/README.md

   - 2_12.tex
     A bilinear mapping that is separately continuous, but not continuous.
   - 2_15.tex
-    In a Fréchet space X, the complement C of a subgroup Y is not of the first category, unless X=Y.
+    In a F-space X, the complement C of a subgroup Y is not of the first category, unless X=Y.
     To sum it up: If Y is a proper subspace, then Y is of the first category BUT its complement C is of the second category, as X is.
+  - 2_16.tex
+    A simpler version of the closed graph theorem.
+    Roughly speaking, compactness replaces completeness.
+Compactness cannot be dropped: A counterexample is given.
 - LICENSE
 - HOWTO